IsaacCheng9/student-network/README.md

 ### Python Libraries

 This project uses several Python libraries.
-To run the application locally, you should `pip install` the following:
+To run the application locally, you should run the command `pip install -r requirements.txt`, which will install all the required libraries.

-- click
-- email-validator
-- Flask
-- itsdangerous
-- Jinja2
-- MarkupSafe
-- passlib
-- Werkzeug
-- Pillow
-- Flask-SocketIO

-For example, you should run the following command to install passlib: `pip install passlib`

-### Virtual Environment

-Alternatively, a virtual environment has been included in the GitHub repository.
-This includes all the Python libraries required to run the application locally.

 ### Running the Application